wildarch/jepsen.rqlite/doc/blog.md

 ## Comments

-The comments test checks for strict serializability.
+The Comments test checks for strict serializability.
+Strict serializability guarantees that operations take place atomically: a transaction's sub-operations do not appear to interleave with sub-operations from other transactions.
-Checks for a strict serializability anomaly in which T1 < T2, but T2 is visible without T1.
+It checks for a strict serializability anomaly in which T1 < T2, but T2 is visible without T1.

 ```sql